 - Infiltration trenches

 - Any other innovative stormwater volume reduction and runoff management practice

 To learn more about if you're eligible, how to apply, and more, read our Cost Share Guidance Document:

-Get the full details on eligibility, evaluation, and application in our Residential Stormwater BMP Summary and Guidance Document.
+Get the full details on eligibility, evaluation, and application in our Stormwater BMP Summary and Guidance Document.
 You must live within the watershed.
 Check here to see if your home is within the Minnehaha Creek Watershed District!